dansl/Steamy-Handheld-PC/README.md

 sudo chmod +x ~/.local/share/applications/GameMode.desktop
 ```
 - Go to your OS's application list and open the application named "Game Mode".

-NOTE: If you have issues, try installing `gamescope-plus` via pacman
+NOTE: If you have issues, you can try installing `gamescope-plus` via pacman.

 ### Using Gamescope Session
 If you want to bypass Desktop mode completely.
 You can try out a "Gamescope Session", which skips desktop mode completely and boots directly into Steam Big Picture.